Lev Pitaevskii

 Lev Petrovich Pitaevskii (Лев Петро́вич Пита́евский [ˈlʲef pʲɪˈtrovʲɪtɕ pʲɪˈtajɪfskʲɪj]; 18 January 1933 – 23 August 2022) was a Russian theoretical physicist, who made contributions to the theory of quantum mechanics, electrodynamics, low-temperature physics, plasma physics, and condensed matter physics.
-Together with Evgeny Lifshitz and Vladimir Berestetskii, he was also the co-author of a few volumes of the influential Landau–Lifschitz Course of Theoretical Physics series.
+Together with his PhD supervisor Evgeny Lifshitz and with Vladimir Berestetskii, he was also the co-author of a few volumes of the influential Landau–Lifshitz Course of Theoretical Physics series.
 His academic status was professor.

 Education

 Pitaevskii was born in Saratov on 18 January 1933.

 He graduated from Saratov State University in 1955.
-In 1958 he joined the staff of the Institute of Physical Problems of the Russian Academy of Sciences.
-In 1971 he became a professor at the Moscow Institute of Physics and Technology.
+In 1958, he joined the staff of the Institute of Physical Problems of the Russian Academy of Sciences.
+In 1971, he became a professor at the Moscow Institute of Physics and Technology.

 Research

 Collaborating with Vitaly Ginzburg, Pitaevskii developed a theory of superfluidity in the neighbourhood of a transition point.
 He showed that, at sufficiently low temperatures, liquid helium-3 should undergo a transition to the superfluid state.

 Lev Pitaevskii was educated at the Landau school in Moscow.
 He was a PhD student of Lev Landau and during the first years of his scientific activity at the Institute for Physical Problems (now Kapitza Institute), he made contributions to the theory of condensed matter physics, including the most celebrated paper on quantized vortices where he developed what is now called the Gross–Pitaevskii theory of Bose–Einstein condensates, one of the theories more systematically used to describe the physics of ultracold atomic gases nowadays.
 Another famous paper was written in collaboration with Igor E. Dzyaloshinsky and Evgeny Lifshitz on the van der Waals forces where the theory of the thermal and quantum fluctuations of the electromagnetic field was developed in a systematic way with important implications on modern applications to solid state physics and atomic physics.

 Lev Pitaevskii started collaborating with the University of Trento at the end of the 1980s through a series of long term visits.
 After a few years spent at the Israel Institute of Technology in Haifa he eventually became professor of Trento University in 1998.
 After that, he worked at the Bose-Einstein Condensation Center (BEC Center) in Trento, a joint initiative of the Italian National Institute of Optics (part of CNR) in Italy and of the Physics Department of the University of Trento.

 Since November 2022, the Bose-Einstein Condensation Center in Trento has been renamed after him as "Pitaevskii Center on Bose-Einstein Condensation", in honour of his outstanding achievements and in acknowledgement for his long time contributions.